 ⛔️ No harassment.

 Every person contributes to building a kind, respectful community.
-If you find unacceptable behavior directed at yourself or others, you can contact Nathan or Matt directly, using whatever method you feel most comfortable.
+If you find unacceptable behaviour directed at yourself or others, you can contact management directly, using whatever method you feel most comfortable.

 SMILE takes all reports seriously.
-Those who don’t follow the Code of Conduct may face repercussions deemed appropriate by our management team.
+Those who don’t follow the Code of Conduct may face repercussions deemed appropriate by our management, maintainers or moderators.
 This is how we generally handle misconduct:

-All actions will be taken on a case-by-case basis at the discretion of our moderators.
-If you have concerns about how a moderator has handled a situation, contact us directly.
+All actions will be taken on a case-by-case basis at the discretion of our management, maintainers or moderators.
+If you have concerns about how a manager, maintainer or moderator has handled a situation, contact our management directly.